Essential utility network terms are listed along with their descriptions.

 Junction-junction connectivity rule

 The map view shows a cartographic display of your utility network.
-When edits are performed, dirty areas appear on the map showing where the network topology is not current.
+When edits are performed, dirty areas will appear on the map showing where the network topology is not current.

 A network category is a tag used to represent a characteristic of an asset in your network.
 They are created and assigned to network features for specific asset group and asset type combinations.